Shad-Alam/Product-Management/README.md

 :point_right: **Spring Boot DDD(Doman Driven Design) Architecture:**

-	1. Presentation Layer:
+	1. Presentation Layer: (RestController)
 		- The presentation layer handles the HTTP requests, translates the JSON parameter to object, and authenticates the request and transfer it to the business layer.

-	2. Buisness Layer:
+	2. Buisness Layer: (Service)
 		- The buisness layer handles all the buisness logic.
 		It consists of service classes and uses services provided by data access layers.
 It also performs authorization and validation.

-	3. Persistence Layer:
+	3. Persistence Layer: (Repository)
 		- The persistancee layer contains all the storage logic and translates business objects from and to database rows.